 Perhaps we won’t encourage our children to travel; we tell ourselves that the world is a scary place and we are best off staying at home.

 Please don’t do that.
-Do not miss the chance to travel or to take a much needed holiday and let the wonder of travel change things in you for the better.
+Do not miss the chance to travel or to take a much needed vacation and let the wonder of travel change things in you for the better.

 Travelling brings about lots of changes.
 Including: